Looking for things to do in Long Beach, WA? This beach town is a little slice of PNW life packed with every coastal activity you could imagine!

 15. Go whale watching.

-Bald eagles are a common sight on the Long Beach Peninsula.
+Bald eagles are a common sight on the Long Beach Peninsula and so are Golden eagles.
 Keep an eye out for these impressive raptors!
+You’ll spot more than eagles, though.
+Birding is a popular activity on the peninsula because over 200 species visit each year.

 Fun Things to See and Do